 Created by an Algerian businessman in 1887, this old-fashioned shop is now owned by an Italian family.
 The choice of teas and coffees is huge and you can buy all sorts of herbs and flowers to create your own composition.
-The selection of chocolate, amaretti and cantuccini is also great and you can grab a cappuccino on the go.
+Their selection of chocolate, amaretti, and cantuccini is also great and you can grab a cappuccino on the go.

 Bar Italia, 22 Frith Street, London W1D 4RF

 Opened in 1950 by the Polledri family, this is the place to go for a late night espresso.
 They are open from 7am to 5am every day.

 Frith Street's Bar Italia has been home to artisan coffee since 1950

 For a croissant

 Maison Bertaux, 28 Greek Street, London W1D 5DQ

 A French patisserie founded in 1871, and currently owned by sisters Michele and Tania Wade.
 It has a nice vintage atmosphere and is also the home of the The Maison Bertaux Theatre Club.
 The terrace is a perfect Soho spot on a nice day.
 Get an almond croissant – it is worth a stop.